Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Introduction

 At its core, non-invasive glucose monitoring is an ill-posed inverse problem.
 The NIR signal measured at the skin surface reflects a convoluted mixture of tissue scattering, overlapping spectral absorption from water, hemoglobin, and fat, and variations in skin thickness, perfusion, and melanin content.
 These physiological variables are compounded by hardware noise (e.g., ADC quantization, LED instability, photodiode dark current) and environmental drift (e.g., temperature, humidity, ambient light).
 In the field, these effects suppress glucose-NIR correlation to $\rho \approx 0.21$, rendering many lab-trained models ineffective.

 Recent efforts have turned to Physics-Informed Neural Networks (PINNs), which embed physical constraints (e.g., Beer–Lambert law or full radiative transport equations) into neural architectures.
 These models aim to improve generalization by aligning learning with known optics.
-However, their robustness in harsh, realistic settings — and how they compare to simpler models with strong physics-based features — remains poorly understood.
+However, their robustness in harsh, noise-stressed settings -- and how they compare to simpler models with strong physics-based features -- remains poorly understood.

-This paper closes that gap by introducing a high-fidelity synthetic data generator that simulates ultra-realistic hardware, environmental, and physiological variation.
-Our simulator includes 12-bit ADC quantization, $\pm 0.1\%$ LED drift, contact-pressure noise, Fitzpatrick I–VI melanin, skin thickness from 0.5–4 mm, and diurnal glucose surges (dawn phenomenon).
+This paper closes that gap by introducing a noise-stressed synthetic data generator that simulates hardware, environmental, and physiological variation.
+Our simulator includes 12-bit ADC quantization, LED drift, contact-pressure noise, Fitzpatrick I–VI melanin, skin thickness from 0.5–4 mm, and glucose variability.
 Using this platform, we benchmark six model families: